fasttime/JScrewIt/Features.md

 This feature is not available in Internet Explorer.
 ### `EDGE`
 Features available in Microsoft Edge.
+### `ENTRIES`
+The property that the string representation of Array.prototype.entries\(\) starts with "\[object ".
+This feature is available in Firefox, in Microsoft Edge and in Chrome 38, Opera 25, Safari 7.1, Node.js 0.12 and later versions.
 ### `FF30`
 Features available in Firefox 30 or later.
 ### `FF31`